The clocks just went back and we all know what that means – less daylight as winter nears.

-The first official day of winter is only a few weeks away.
-While winter can mean snow, hot cocoa, and cozy evenings wrapped up in a blanket for some, it can also bring Seasonal Affective Disorder (SAD) for others.
+Winter can mean snow, hot cocoa, and cozy evenings wrapped up in a blanket for some, but it can also bring Seasonal Affective Disorder (SAD) for others.
 SAD is a type of depression triggered by the seasons changing.

-Sunlight triggers a release of serotonin – the brain chemical that makes us feel happy.
-So, when days get shorter in the fall and winter, resulting in less sunlight, some people experience a significant dip in serotonin levels.
+Sunlight triggers a release of serotonin – a brain chemical that makes us feel happy.
+So, when days get shorter, resulting in less sunlight, some people experience a noticeable dip in serotonin levels.

 While SAD can affect anyone, it’s more prevalent among women ages 15 to 55.
 People who have a close relative with the condition are also more likely to be affected.

 A common treatment for SAD is light therapy.
 Since the culprit is believed to be a lack of light, adding it back in (even artificially) has helped some SAD sufferers feel better.
 Treatments can involve using a light that simulates the sunrise, which can help reset your circadian rhythm.
 Other options include the use of a blue or white light to trigger serotonin releases in the brain.